 Earthworks worked with leading jewelry retailers, including Tiffany & Co., Zales, Ben Bridge, Helzberg Diamonds, and others, to express their support for protecting Bristol Bay from the Pebble mine – recognizing that the Bristol Bay watershed is an ecosystem of international significance.

 Restaurants, chefs, supermarkets, churches, scientists, hunters and anglers have all urged protection for the Bristol Bay salmon fishery from the proposed Pebble Mine.

 The Clean Water Act

-Alaska Native communities, commercial and sports fishermen, businesses and conservation groups sportsmen called on the EPA to protect Bristol Bay from the impacts of large-scale mining.
+Alaska Native communities, commercial and sports fishermen, businesses, conservation groups, and sportsmen called on the EPA to protect Bristol Bay from the impacts of large-scale mining.
 They petitioned the EPA to use its authority under Section 404(c) of the Clean Water Act to protect the salmon’s spawning grounds from mine waste disposal.

-The EPA’s scientific assessment determined the construction of a mine in the area would result in lasting harm to the salmon fishery.
+The EPA’s scientific assessment determined the construction of a large-scale mine in the area would result in lasting harm to the salmon fishery.
 In July 2014, the EPA initiated a proposal, called the Proposed Determination, placing reasonable limitations on mine waste disposal in the Bristol Bay headwaters to protect the salmon fishery.

 Despite over 1.6 million comments of support for these Clean Water Act protections, including over 20,000 Alaskans, the EPA under the Trump Administration, initiated a process to reverse course on its proposed protections, and withdrew these important salmon protections in July 2019.